-Antigen: Any foreign substance (such as a bacteria, virus, toxin or tumor) that, when introduced into or arising in the body, causes the immune system to produce natural antibodies.
+Antigen: Any foreign substance (such as a bacteria, virus, toxin or tumor) that causes the immune system to produce natural antibodies when it is introduced into or is arising in the body.

 Antineoplastic agent: A drug that prevents, kills, or blocks the growth and spread of cancer cells.

-Appendicular skeleton: The long bones (i.e. arms and legs) which are attached to spine, chest and pelvis.
+Appendicular skeleton: The long bones (arms and legs), which are attached to spine, chest, and pelvis.

 Apoptosis: A normal cellular process involving a genetically programmed series of events leading to the death of a cell.